 - Seek medical care immediately.
 Even if you believe you didn’t sustain severe injuries in the accident, get a complete medical evaluation.
 Sometimes, injuries can take days to become apparent.
 Your medical records will help establish that your injuries resulted from the accident.
-Hospitals like Turkey Creek Medical Center, Select Specialty Hospital, UT Hospital, and Fort Sanders Regional Medical Center can help you receive the medical care you need.
+Hospitals in Knoxville, like Turkey Creek Medical Center, Select Specialty Hospital, UT Hospital, and Fort Sanders Regional Medical Center, can help you receive the medical care you need.
 East Tennessee Children’s Hospital is also an option for children who suffered serious injuries in the crash.

 - Keep a copy of the police report.
 Check it over to make sure that it accurately reflects your accident, including where it occurred and who may be at fault.
 If you feel the police report is inaccurate or have questions about the information contained in it, talk to an attorney as soon as possible.